 The Diffraction Barrier

 The phenomenon of diffraction is the primary culprit limiting resolution in light microscopy.
 When light waves pass through or around an object, they spread out.
-This spreading causes interference patterns that blur the image, making it difficult to discern fine details.
+Which means this spreading causes interference patterns that blur the image, making it difficult to discern fine details.
 The shorter the wavelength of light, the less diffraction occurs, and the better the resolution.

 Numerical Aperture's Role